SWC-Advanced-Microscopy/StitchIt/README.md

 - Send Slack notifications when acquisition completes or pre-processing fails.
 - Automatically conduct arbitrary analyses after acquisition completes.

 **StitchIt has commands for basic tasks such as**:

-- Stitching a data set.
+- Stitching subsets of a data set.
 - Calculating the average tile for illumination correction.
 - Calculating coefficients for correcting for scanning artifacts (experimental).
 - Randomly accessing any tile in the dataset.